github/codeql/javascript/documentation/library-customization.rst

 To define additional sources, sinks or sanitizers for this or any other security query, import the customization module and extend these abstract classes with additional subclasses.

-Note that you should normally only import the configuration module from a QL file.
+Note that for performance reasons you should normally only import the configuration module from a QL file.
 Importing it into the standard library (for example by importing it in ``Customizations.qll``) will slow down all the other security queries, since the configuration class will now be always in scope and flow from its sources to sinks will be tracked in addition to all the other configuration classes.

 Another useful extension point is the class ``RemoteFlowSource``, which is used as a source by most queries looking for injection vulnerabilities (such as SQL injection or cross-site scripting).
 By extending it with new subclasses modelling other sources of user-controlled input you can simultaneously improve all of these queries.

-Finally, you can extend the classes ``Dataflow::AdditionalSource``, ``DataFlow::AdditionalSink``, ``DataFlow::AdditionalFlowStep`` and ``DataFlow::AdditionalBarrierGuardNode`` (and its subclasses) to define new sources, sinks, flow steps and sanitizers for all configurations, or only for specific configurations.